lindagu1/Predicting-In-Hospital-Cardiac-Arrest-in-Sepsis-Patients/README.md

 ## Overview

-This repository contains a Phase V research project that investigates the prediction of **in-hospital cardiac arrest among sepsis patients** using electronic health record (EHR) data.
-The project leverages the MIMIC-III clinical database to explore patient characteristics, admission context, and clinical variables associated with elevated cardiac arrest risk.
+This repository contains a **Phase V data science research project** focused on predicting **in-hospital cardiac arrest among sepsis patients** using structured electronic health record (EHR) data from the MIMIC-III clinical database.

-The work is framed as a clinical risk prediction study with an emphasis on transparent analysis, statistical reasoning, and reproducibility.
+The project is framed as a **clinical risk prediction problem**, emphasizing cohort construction, data cleaning, exploratory analysis, and interpretable modeling.
+The goal is to assess whether patient demographics and admission-related features available early in a hospital stay contain a meaningful predictive signal for cardiac arrest risk.

 ---

-## Primary Research Question
+## Research Question

-**Can patient demographics and admission-related factors be used to predict in-hospital cardiac arrest among patients diagnosed with sepsis?**
+**Can patient demographics and admission-related characteristics be used to predict in-hospital cardiac arrest among patients diagnosed with sepsis?**

 ---

 ## Key Findings

-* **Age** is a strong predictor of in-hospital cardiac arrest among sepsis patients.
+- **Age** is a strong predictor of in-hospital cardiac arrest among sepsis patients.
-* **Emergency admissions** are associated with a higher arrest risk compared to urgent admissions.
+- **Emergency admissions** are associated with higher arrest risk compared to other admission types.
-* Admission context and patient demographics may serve as useful early indicators for risk stratification models.
+- Admission context and basic demographic features may serve as useful early indicators for clinical risk stratification.

-These findings suggest that relatively simple features available early in a hospital stay may carry a meaningful predictive signal.
+These results suggest that relatively simple, early-available features can provide a meaningful signal for downstream predictive models.

 ---

 ## Data Source

-* **MIMIC-III Clinical Database**
+- **MIMIC-III Clinical Database**
-* De-identified ICU patient data from a single tertiary-care hospital
+- De-identified ICU patient data from a single tertiary-care hospital
-* Age values capped at 89 years to comply with HIPAA de-identification standards
+- Age values capped at 89 years to comply with HIPAA de-identification standards

 Access to MIMIC-III requires credentialing and completion of required training.